Organ concerto: Marian Paradeiser (1747–1775)

 The Austrian composer Marian Paradeiser wrote a concertino for organ (or harpsichord), violin, violoncello and orchestra; a manuscript of this work is kept in the library of the Melk Abbey in Melk, Austria.

 Antonio Salieri (1750–1825)

 Italian-born Austrian composer Antonio Salieri wrote an organ concerto in C major in 1773.
 Manuscript of this work is in the collections of the National Library of Austria.
 An edition, by J.S.
 Hettrick, in published in Vienna in 1981.

 Karel Blažej Kopřiva (1756–1785)

 The Czech composer Karel Blažej Kopřiva wrote at least eight concertos for organ and orchestra, but only the one in E-flat major for organ and chamber orchestra, with movements Allegro moderato – Adagio – Allegro di giusto, is known to have survived.

 Wolfgang Amadeus Mozart (1756–1791)

-The Austrian composer Wolfgang Amadeus Mozart wrote seventeen Church Sonatas, in eight of which the organ has an obbligato solo part:
+The Austrian composer Wolfgang Amadeus Mozart wrote seventeen Church Sonatas.
+These were meant for liturgical use (i.e. in a church service), rather than concert performance.
+Eight of these feature the pipe organ in an obbligato solo part.